m50d/forex/README.md

   correct behaviour as an implementation without the cache would.
   I also did a manual test of caching behaviour against the number of requests shown as used on the 1forge account.
+  Usually I would try to use non-mock-based call/result unit tests to check any pure business logic that was complex enough to have potential errors; however I don't think any such complex logic was warranted here.
   * The current implementation doesn't cache any failed calls.
   This can be a difficult judgement call as it would be easy to hit the call limits on 1forge due to repeated requests if we e.g. had